yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 The decoding of these textures is therefore a non-trivial task that can have a huge impact on performance, as seen in games such as `Astral Chain` and `Luigi's Mansion 3`.

 {{< imgs
-	"./astral_chain_atsc.mp4| Comparison between the old and the new implementation of the ATSC decoder.
+	"./astral_chain_atsc.mp4| Comparison between the old and the new implementation of the ATSC decoder"
   >}}

 This led to the implementation of an `ATSC` decoder through the processor, which was faster than what GPUs could do with their lack of support, but was still far from being a satisfactory solution since it consumed CPU resources and consequently slowed down games that made extensive use of this format.